veuse/veuse-staff/README.md

 Each employee/person can have the following fields: Portrait, Name, Designation, Phone number, Mobile number, Email, Facebook url, Twitter URL, Linkedin URL

+**Usage**

+Each team can be displayed via either a shortcode or via a widget.